Svend Poulsen: Name

 He was born Svend Poulsen around 1610.
 A 1673 protocol has the earliest reference to him as "Svend Poulsen Gynge", Gynge being the contemporary Danish name for the two Göinge (Gønge) hundreds in Scania.
 Danish historians in the 19th century, used the Gynge name to establish Svend Poulsen as hailing from Gønge and leading Gønge soldiers, both in Scania in 1657 and on Zealand in 1658.
 This made him known by the extended name of Svend Poulsen Gønge, as well as the fictional construction Gøngehøvdingen (the Gønge chieftain).
 In 1853, Danish author Carit Etlar published the novel Gjøngehøvdingen, a fictional account of Svend Poulsen's exploits as a snaphane during the 1658–1660 Dano-Swedish War.
 The book was hugely popular, and Gøngehøvdingen stuck as the prevailing alias for Svend Poulsen in Denmark.

 It has since been argued, that Svend Poulsen wasn't necessarily linked to Gønge at all.
 In the 109 primary sources pertaining to Svend Poulsen, only three mention the Gynge/Göinge name; none of these three are written by Svend Poulsen himself.
 Likewise, the men in his 1657 dragoon company were from Halland and not Gønge.
 The 1658 snaphane company on Zealand were made up of locals and did not contain any Gønge people, who served the army elsewhere.
 The authors of the 19th century historical accounts of Svend Poulsen were also unclear on the historicity of their claims, rehashing each other's myths and fictions, while transforming Svend Poulsen into a Gønge leader.
-His only documented link to Gønge prior to 1673, seems to be fighting in Scania during the 1657–1658 Dano-Swedish War, in close proximity to Gønge.
+His only documented link to Gønge prior to 1673, seems to be fighting in Scania during the 1657–1658 Dano-Swedish War, near Gønge.